 First of all we’re all hypocrites.
 It’s human nature.
 I’ll be the first to admit I’m not perfect.
 I don’t need anyone else to tell me.
-But pointing out other people’s flaws is a favourite pastime for many on social media and I want to talk about where it gets us, pointing the finger at someone and shouting hypocrite.
+But pointing out other people’s flaws is a favourite pastime for many on social media and I want to talk about where it gets us, pointing the finger at someone and hypocrisy shaming.

 Someone “plays the mental health card” (btw please stop saying that, none of us is judge or jury about what is or isn’t a genuine experience for someone else) which is then invalidated by something they once said in the past which was uncharitable, unkind, ignorant, naive, or in some way less than angelic.